 Inputs: Summaries of survey information from the Montana weed coordinators have identified critical research needs in the management of invasive plants on private, public, and agency lands.
-This has led to new state funding, research, and educational initiatives that align with the multi-agency and citizen-supported Montana Weed Management Plan.
+This has led to new state funding, research, and educational initiatives that align with the multi agency and citizen-supported Montana Weed Management Plan.
 The Montana Wheat and Barley Committee provides financial support to MAES scientists through a competitive grant process.
-This financial support helps direct research programs in improving the quality of spring/winter wheat and barley, and the use of improved IPM practices.
+This financial support helps direct research programs in improving the quality of spring/winter wheat and barley, and in the use of improved IPM practices.
 The Montana Noxious Weed Trust Fund provides funds for cooperative community watershed projects and for competitive education and research funds for COA/MAES scientists.
-A recently implemented pulse crop checkoff will provide research funds.
+A pulse crop checkoff provides additional research funds.

-Research Activities: Surveys at Montana farm conferences indicated a strong interest in diversified crop rotations.
-Crop diversity studies continue to show promise for increasing on-farm receipts while reducing a monoculture of small grains.
+Research Activities: Surveys at Montana farm conferences indicate a strong interest in diversified crop rotations for increasing on-farm receipts while reducing a monoculture of small grains.
 Winter and spring peas, canola, corn, lentil, mustard, sunflower, triticale, and chickpea are included in long-term rotation studies.
-An increased focus on the production of geranium, thyme, and sage is being made for transitioning from peppermint oil production to other essential oils.
+The Biobased Institute has been instrumental in identifying potential oilseed crops suitable for production in Montana for use as culinary oils, biolubricants, omega-3 oils, feeds, and production of biodiesel and bioenergy products.
+Oilseeds (including Camelina sativa, canola, soybean, and safflower) are rapidly emerging as important Montana crops for production of oils.
 Barley varieties with improved feed quality could provide sustainable seed and grain markets for regional grain producers and marketing advantages to regional beef producers.
-Additionally, the use of reduced tillage and no-till systems are being evaluated to demonstrate their sustainability.
-Studies in precision agriculture have led to the development of a tool for a rapid nondestructive characterization of soils for a variety of environmental and agricultural applications.
-This process could dramatically increase the availability of soil data for monitoring carbon sequestration in agricultural lands.
+A significant potential exists in the Pacific Northwest for the production of canola seed and its use as a biolubricant.
+To be viable, canola varieties need to be developed that can be direct-seeded, are winter hardy, and drought tolerant.
+The use of reduced tillage and no-till systems are being evaluated to demonstrate their sustainability in Montana. site-specific management, watershed hydrologic modeling, and the monitoring of carbon sequestration in agricultural lands.